 Easter is always fun for kids, and there is always lots of chocolate, but what if you don’t want more chocolate?
-Didn’t we just get chocolates on Valentine’s Day?
+Didn’t we get chocolates on Valentine’s Day?
 Well, why not skip the chocolate and make a Hoppy Easter Shaker card?
-Well, that’s what we are going to do today, so let’s jump in!
+Well, that’s what we are doing today, so let’s jump in!

 As an Amazon Associate, I earn from qualifying purchases.
 This post contains affiliate links.
 I may receive a commission if you purchase an item from one of my links.
 This will not change the price you pay.